nikumanisarma11-maker/Diabetes_prediction_model_Using_Ml_Algorithm/images/README.md

 #Images
-This File Contains all the Outpul result and images are stored here.
+This File Contains all the Output results and images are stored here.